marcogdepinto/Pneumothorax/README.md

 To build your full dataframe, you should run ``createdataframe.py``.

-In the `` dataframe `` folder you will find two pickles with the dataframe I have already prepared.
+In the `` dataframe `` folder you will find two pickles with the train and test dataframes I have already prepared as output examples for the script.